articles

 Let’s troubleshoot:

-- Are you sleep training?
+• Are you sleep training?
 When babies are learning independent sleep skills, it is common for them to poop more frequently overnight.
-This normally returns to normal with 2-3 weeks.
+This normally returns to normal within 2-3 weeks.

 Toddlers